jundalisay/superb/content/en/research/descartes/world/chapter-12.md

-+++
+---
+heading: "Chapter 12"
+title: "The Ebb and Flow of the Sea"
+date: 2020-09-06
+image: "/covers/world.jpg"
-title= "The Ebb and Flow of the Sea" image= "/covers/world.jpg" author= "Rene Descartes" description= "The whole mass of the Earth is caused by the presence of the moon, and also about some particular things that depend on that motion" linkb= "/research/descartes/world/chapter-11" linkbtext= "Chapter 13" linkf= "/research/descartes/world/chapter-13" linkftext= "Chapter 15" heading= "Chapter 13" icon= "/icons/spmat.png"
+description: "The whole mass of the Earth is caused by the presence of the moon, and also about some particular things that depend on that motion"
-+++
+icon: "/icons/descartes.jpg"
+---

 The whole mass of the Earth is caused by the presence of the moon, and also about some particular things that depend on that motion.